This article originally ran February 8, 2023, and was updated December 9, 2025.

 If your doctor suspects you have strep even if the rapid test is negative, they may send your sample to a lab for more definitive results.

-5. Strep throat must be treated with antibiotics.
+5. Strep throat is treated with antibiotics.

 Because strep is a bacterial infection, antibiotics should help you feel better within a couple of days.
 Antibiotics reduce the amount of time you have symptoms and how long you are contagious.